WVNCC | West Virginia Northern Community College

 B. Pace (Completion) Rate

 Students must successfully complete (and maintain) 67% of total hours attempted even if the hours are not considered for financial aid.
 All attempted hours (including withdrawals, failed courswork, incompletes, and repeat courswork) are calculated in the completion rate even if no financial aid was received for the hours.
-The only exception is developmental course hours which are excluded from calculation.

 The calculation is as follows:

 PACE (Completion) Rate = Total EARNED Credit Hours ÷ Total ATTEMPTED Credit Hours

 Example: A student has attempted a total of 30 hours, 10 of which wre not covered by financial aid.
 The total hours attempted is still considered 30 for the PACE calculation.
 In order for the student to be financial aid eligible he/she must have completed 21 hours (30 hrs x 67% = 20.1).

 The first time a student is not meeting the above SAP requirements, the student is placed on Financial Aid Warning.
 After one warning, if a student does not meet SAP again, they are not eligible for financial aid unless they submit an appeal with a degree evaluation and it is approved.
 If approved, the student is placed on Financial aid Probation (and may have to complete an academic plan).
 If denied, the student will have to Pay for classes on their OWN until meeting SAP requirements again. (see appeal form for additional guidelines)

 **Institutional Standards of Academic Progress is seperate and will have its own requirements and notifications.

 Students will then be notified through their WVNCC e-mail of their Financial Aid Satisfactory Academic Progress appeal decision and any credit hour/course limitations with the decision.

 C. Maximum Time Frame (150%) Rule - Length of Eligibility for Financial Aid